-DIGE LOGICAL COMO DISEASE/SYMPTOMS SCHOOL EXCLUSION/ SCHOOL RESTRICTION and REPORTING TO LOCAL PUBLIC HEALTH AUTHORITY TRANSMISSION/ COMMUNICABILITY RECOMMENDED SCHOOL CONTROL MEASURES SHINGLES (Herpes Zoster) Painful skin lesions which are a result of the same virus that causes chicken pox Lesions may appear in crops May occur in immune-compromised children Usually on trunk, may be accompanied by pain, itching or burning of affected area Exclude: Refer to Exclusion Guidelines on pages 8-9.
+DISEASE/SYMPTOMS SCHOOL EXCLUSION/ SCHOOL RESTRICTION and REPORTING TO LOCAL PUBLIC HEALTH AUTHORITY TRANSMISSION/ COMMUNICABILITY RECOMMENDED SCHOOL CONTROL MEASURES SHINGLES (Herpes Zoster) Painful skin lesions which are a result of the same virus that causes chicken pox Lesions may appear in crops May occur in immunecompromised children Usually on trunk, may be accompanied by pain, itching or burning of affected area Exclude: Refer to Symptom Based Exclusion Guidelines on page 8-9.
 Restriction: May attend with licensed health care provider permission and if lesions can be covered with dressing or when lesions are scabbed/dried Spread by: Direct contact with draining skin areas Communicable: As long as lesions are draining Keep lesions covered with dressings.
 If lesions are on area of body where dressing cannot be secured (e.g., face, hand), consult with school nurse if available or local health department.
 Contact school nurse or local health department for recommendations for pregnant females/Immunocompromised person if exposure occurs at school.
-STAPH SKIN INFECTIONS Draining sores, slight fever, aches and headache Affected area may be red, warm and/or tender Exclude: Refer to Exclusion Guidelines on pages 8-9.
-Restriction: May attend with licensed health care provider permission or when lesions are dry/crusted or gone Spread by: Direct contact with drainage from sores Indirect contact with infected articles Communicable: As long as sores are draining Wash hands thoroughly Good personal hygiene No sharing towels, clothing or personal items No food handling No contact sports until lesions are gone STREP THROAT & SCARLET FEVER (streptococcal infections) Strep throat: Sore throat, fever, swollen, red tonsils, tender neck glands, headache, bad breath, abdominal pain or nausea Scarlet Fever: strep throat with a red, sandpapery rash on trunk Exclude: Refer to Exclusion Guidelines on pages 8-9.
+STAPH SKIN INFECTIONS Draining sores, slight fever, aches and headache Affected area may be red, warm and/or tender Exclude: Refer to Symptom Based Exclusion Guidelines on page 8-9.
+Restriction: May attend with licensed health care provider permission or when lesions are dry/crusted or gone Spread by: Direct contact with drainage from sores Indirect contact with infected articles Communicable: As long as sores are draining Wash hands thoroughly Good personal hygiene No sharing towels, clothing or personal items No food handling No contact sports until lesions are gone STREP THROAT & SCARLET FEVER (streptococcal infections) Strep throat: Sore throat, fever, swollen, red tonsils, tender neck glands, headache, bad breath, abdominal pain or nausea Scarlet Fever: strep throat with a red, sandpapery rash on trunk Exclude: Refer to Symptom Based Exclusion Guidelines on page 8-9.
 Restriction: May attend with licensed health care provider/school nurse permission.
 Spread by: Direct contact with nose and throat secretions Communicable: Greatest during symptoms of illness.
 Some individuals are carriers without symptoms and may be infectious for weeks or months.
 Treated cases are no longer infectious after 24 hours on antibiotics unless fever persists Wash hands thoroughly Encourage covering mouth & nose when coughing & sneezing Encourage appropriate disposal of used tissues

-DISEASE/SYMPTOMS SCHOOL EXCLUSION/ TRANSMISSION/ RECOMMENDED SCHOOL RESTRICTION and COMMUNICABILITY SCHOOL CONTROL REPORTING TO LOCAL MEASURES PUBLIC HEALTH AUTHORITY TUBERCULOSIS Exclude: Refer to Exclusion Guidelines on Spread by: Observe TB rule compliance: (infectious/active) pages 8-9.
-Primarily by airborne droplets from CDCTuberculosis (TB) Fatigue, weight loss, fever, night infected person through coughing, Report to school nurse or consult sweats, cough, chest pain, Restriction: YES.
-May attend with local sneezing or singing with local public health authority hoarseness & coughing up blood public health authority permission in later stages of disease NOTE: tuberculosis can be chronic/latent; is Communicable: only restrictable in the infectious/active stage.
-Tib folig us if this out term are discharged through coughing.
-Specific drug therapy usually diminishes communicability within weeks
+DISEASE/SYMPTOMS SCHOOL EXCLUSION/ SCHOOL RESTRICTION and REPORTING TO LOCAL PUBLIC HEALTH AUTHORITY TRANSMISSION/ COMMUNICABILITY RECOMMENDED SCHOOL CONTROL MEASURES TUBERCULOSIS (infectious/active) • Fatigue, weight loss, fever, night sweats, cough, chest pain, hoarseness & coughing up blood in later stages of disease Exclude: Refer to Symptom Based Exclusion Guidelines on page 8-9 and see below.
+Restriction: YES.
+May attend with local public health authority permission NOTE: tuberculosis can be chronic/latent; is only restrictable in the infectious/active stage.
+Spread by: Primarily by airborne droplets from infected person through coughing, sneezing or singing Communicable: As long as living bacteria are discharged through coughing.
+Specific drug therapy usually diminishes communicability within weeks Observe TB rule compliance: CDCTuberculosis (TB) Report to school nurse or consult with local public health authority